laserkelvin/PySpecTools/README.md

 `PySpecTools` is currently being released on a irregular schedule, using a sequence-based version numbering system.
 The numbering works as X.Y.Z, where X denotes huge changes that are backwards incompatible, Y are significant changes (typically new features) and Z are minor bug fixes.
 A freeze and release will typically occur when a new version with potentially backwards breaking changes are about to be made.
+The large changes typically occur once a year (based on the trend so far).

 ## Planned features